 Bouillon Castle visit

-We visited the castle which we found a little disappointing because of the lack of explanations (which may be due to the COVID restrictions).
+We visited the castle.
+We found the visit to be a little disappointing because of the lack of explanations (which may be due to the COVID restrictions).
 The audio guide is not included but is essential to obtain a minimum of information.
 However, the view on the village and the surroundings is beautiful from the castle.
 It costs 11 € per person (this is a combined ticket with the Fortified Castle, the Ducal Museum and the Godefroid de Bouillon archeoscope) and 2.5 € for the audio guide.
-More information available on www.bouilloninitiative.be.
+More information available on chateaudebouillon.com.

 Herbeumont is a very small village also surrounded by the Semois and overlooked by some castle ruins.
 The access to the castle is free but you have to deserved it because it is located at the top of a big climb.
 The hike is charming and the view is wonderful.
 Another interesting point to explore is the Viaduct which passes over the river.
 We went over it by bike, it is very easy to access and the distance is short even by foot.
 For the night, we stayed on the motorhome area of the village which used to be the platform of the old station.